germanbisurgi/jedi/README.md

 # Jedi - JavaScript Library for JSON Validation and Editing

 Jedi is a versatile JavaScript library that simplifies JSON data handling in web applications.
 Validate JSON data effortlessly with custom schemas or generate dynamic forms for seamless JSON editing.

 ## Key Features

-- JSON Validation: Ensure JSON data integrity with easy-to-define schemas.
+- JSON Validation: Ensure JSON data integrity using JSON schemas.

 - JSON Editing: Generate accessible user-friendly forms for quick JSON editing.

 - CSS libraries Integration: Seamlessly integrates with Bootstrap 3, 4, and 5.
 Integration with other popular libraries coming soon.

 ## Getting Started